Nadish-Madadi/Lip-Reader/README.md

 # Lip Reading CNN-LSTM Model

-### Utilized TensorFlow, OpenCV, and Matplotlib to create a deep neural network with Conv3D and LSTM layers, designed for video and text sequence analysis (lip reading)
+### Utilized TensorFlow, Keras, OpenCV, Matplotlib, and gdown to create a deep neural network with Conv3D and LSTM layers, designed for video and text sequence analysis (lip reading)

 ## Key Features